 Description of the Minor

 The Minor in Biometry and Statistics is designed to provide students with basic knowledge of statistical techniques and the mathematics necessary to understand and use them.
 To obtain a Minor students must take the required courses and three elective courses from the list below.
-Students may petition to have other courses that are not listed as electives, but the elective courses cannot be used to also fulfill requirements of their major.
+Students may petition to have other courses that are not listed as electives.
 Courses taken at other institutions may be credited towards the minor, but a minimum of three elective courses must be taken at Cornell.

 Required Courses [each course is 4 cr.]